Idaho Septic Hauling Compliance Guide

 Certification is per-individual, requiring both installer registration and service provider certification from the DEQ Director.
 Equipment standards are specific: pump trucks must have watertight tanks, and every portion of the tank must be cleanable.
 These are not suggestions; they are enforceable requirements that public health district inspectors verify during equipment reviews.

 State-level per-trip manifests are not explicitly documented as required, though maintaining detailed service records is strongly recommended given the inspection authority of the public health districts.
-The five-year retention period follows the federal default.
+The five-year retention period still follows the federal 40 CFR 503 framework where land application is involved.

 - Regulatory Body